How to Install PHP on Apache in Windows?

 Test configuration file.

-To test if there is an error in the configuration file, go to C:\Apache24\bin and type httpd –t.
+To check for errors in the configuration file, open Command Prompt in administrator mode and navigate to C:\Apache24\bin and type httpd –t.

-If no error is found, start Apache with the following command: httpd.
+If no errors are found, start Apache with the following command: httpd.

-If the Apache server is already running, restart it with the following command: httpd.exe -k restart.
+If the Apache server is already running, restart it with the following command: httpd -k restart.

 How to test your PHP installation?

-Congratulations, your PHP installation is already finished.
-To check if everything is working properly, open Notepad and write the following script:
+Congratulations!
+Your PHP installation is complete.
+To verify that everything is working correctly, open Notepad and write the following script:

 Name the file as index.php and save it in Apache’s web page root folder at C:\Apache24\htdocs.